They Use Strategic Harassment and Exploitation

 Most people who think of workplace bullies invoke the image of the combative boss played by Alec Baldwin in Glengarry Glenn Ross or the passive-hostile magazine editor played by Meryl Streep in The Devil Wears Prada.

-Bullying employers promulgate policies that take advantage of their workers.
-For example, bullying employers steal wages from their employees by, among other things, intentionally misclassifying workers as exempt and thus ineligible for overtime.
+Employers that bully promulgate policies that take advantage of their workers.
+For example, they steal wages from their employees by intentionally misclassifying them as exempt and thus ineligible for overtime.

 The Progressive States Network estimates that low-wage workers lose $51 per week to wage theft, or $2,634 per year.
 That amounts to approximately 15% of their annual income